Case Study: The First Commercial 3D Chocolate Printer

 The completed parts exceeded the team’s expectations in both function and aesthetic.
 The solid structural base allows the motion system to maintain greater printing consistency.
 The sheet metal parts have helped reduced the print fail rate from 50-75% to under 10% of the time.

 In addition to the new frame, the final product implements design improvements that allow chocolate walls as high as 6 inches, or approximately 200 layers.
 The insulated cooling system lowers the enclosure’s temperature to 15 degrees Celsius, allowing for 50% faster printing than the previous prototype.
 The extrusion system is more reliable and is powered by air pressure instead of a motor.

 The printer can print in white, milk, and dark chocolate and will be able to handle any brand of chocolate bean bar.
 Most importantly, all the components are safe for food contact, since the final design ensures the chocolate only touches the syringe and nozzle, then prints directly onto parchment paper.
 The walls are made of Delrin and polycarbonate, both food-safe plastics, and the electronics are housed separately in the non-refrigerated area.

 Chocolate creations printed on the final printer

 Weinstein’s dedication and hard work on the Cocoa Press machine led to an award of $15,000 through the Miller Innovation Fellowship with the Penn Engineering Entrepreneurship Program.
-This award will fund his continued research at NextFab’s Makerspace in South Philadelphia.
+This award will fund her continued research at NextFab’s Makerspace in South Philadelphia.
 In the fall, Weinstein will apply to their startup accelerator program.